pretix/django-formset-js/README.rst

 If the ``animateForms`` option is set when the formset is created, adding and deleting forms will be animated by sliding the forms in and out.

+If the forms can be ordered and contain a order input field, it is expected that the forms are in order on page load

+If the forms contain two ordering buttons, identified by ``data-formset-move-up-button`` and ``data-formset-move-down-button``, those buttons modify the value in the order input field by swapping it's value with the closest lower or higher value.
+In this case, the ``ORDER`` field should be hidden.

+If the ``reorderMode`` option is set to ``dom``, the forms will change their places in the DOM each time one of the ``ORDER`` fields is being changed.
+If it is set to ``animate``, they will be sliding onto their new places. **Attention**: The animated ordering feature has to make assumptions about your markup and CSS, e.g. that both your formset container (``data-formset-body``) and your form (``data-formset-form``) are ``div`` elements and can be to ``position: relative``/``position: absolute`` for the the time of the animation without harm. *This might not work for you out of the box*.

 Options
 *******